Flames edge past Kraken for ninth win in a row

 - Calgary FlamesLiveTodayTomorrowvs--|

+With 48 points in 48 games, the 27-year-old center is on pace for a career-best season.

+“He's been scoring goals but he's been, defensively, one of the best players that I've ever seen or played with,” Markstrom said.
+“So, it's a pleasure to be out there watching him and be out there on the ice with him and I'm happy I'm on the same team and not playing against him.”

-Tkachuk also had an assist for a two-point game for Calgary (29-13-6).
-The Flames will look to complete a perfect seven-game homestand when they play host to the Winnipeg Jets on Monday.
+Tkachuk also had a two-point night for Calgary (29-13-6).
+The Flames will look to complete a perfect seven-game homestand and extend the win streak to a franchise record-tying 10 when they play host to the Winnipeg Jets on Monday.

+“Right now we just want to win.
+You want to keep winning.
+I don't think anybody's looking at that,” said Markstrom.
+“We want to keep the momentum and keep getting two points.
+That's the only thing that matters right now.”

 Calle Jarnkrok scored the lone goal for Seattle (16-31-4).
 The Kraken, who have lost three straight, wrap up a three-game road trip in Vancouver on Monday.

-On the winning goal, Lindholm corralled the rebound off a Chris Tanev shot in the slot, spun and sent a wrist shot just inside the goal post on Grubauer's blocker side.

-It came after Grubauer had made 32 saves in a row, bouncing back spectacularly after giving up a goal on the first shot he faced.

-In keeping the score 1-1, Grubauer stretched out his pad late in the first to rob Flames leading goal scorer Andrew Mangiapane on a one-timer.
+In keeping the score 1-1, Grubauer stretched out his pad late in the first to rob Flames leading goal-scorer Andrew Mangiapane on a one-timer.
+He then got a blocker on another dangerous chance from Mangiapane early in the second.

-He then stopped Mangiapane on another dangerous chance six minutes into the second, this time thrusting out his blocker to get a piece of the puck.

-Grubauer also got some help from defenceman Adam Larsson five minutes into the third.
-Johnny Gaudreau's shot from 10 feet out with the net vacant was blocked by Adam Larsson, who stuck out his leg to rob the Flames' leading scorer.
+"We've given up the first goal in I don't know how many games, or first shot, first goal.
+Always the next save is the most important, and the next one and the next one,” Grubauer said.
+“Timely saves.
+Timely hits.
+Timely goals.
+Those are key moments of the game."

-Mangiapane ends up seeing his seven-game point streak snapped.
-Johnny Gaudreau had his point streak come to an end at eight.
+Mangiapane ends up having his seven-game point streak snapped.
+Johnny Gaudreau had his point streak end at eight games.

-Coming into the night, Calgary had won five games in a row by three or more goals for the first time in franchise history.
-The Flames had outscored teams 37-13 over that stretch, but this game would be a more difficult test.
+Markstrom's best stop came four minutes into the second period when he slid across the crease with an old fashioned stacking of the pads to rob Jordan Eberle after he was set up by Alex Wennberg.

+“Kind of a desperation save, obviously,” said Markstrom.
+“A little quick two-on-one and he made a good pass and it just kind of happens and luckily for me it worked out well and got the crowd going a little bit, so that was fun to hear.”

 Calgary opened the scoring for the 31st time at 3:02 of the first period when Lindholm centered a pass to Tkachuk, cruising through the slot, before he beat Grubauer high on the glove side for his 24th goal.

-Seattle pulled even at 12:26 taking advantage of a blunder by defenceman Noah Hanifin.
-Getting the puck behind the net and facing the boards, Hanifin blindly sent the puck into his own slot where there the only player there was Jarnkrok who quickly whipped a shot past a surprised Markstrom.
+Seattle pulled even 10 minutes later when Noah Hanifin blindly sent the puck into his own slot where the only player there was Jarnkrok, who quickly whipped a shot past a surprised Markstrom.

 Darren Haynes, The Canadian Press